GAOCheryl/QF5214_2025_G8/TeamOne/README.md

 # QF5214_Group 8 Team_1 README
-- An overview of the folder structure for Team 1.

 ## 1 Stock_data/
 - Contains files related to stock data(open, close, etc.) and 5 well-known market indices data.